Kasper Larsen

-Kasper Larsen (born 25 January 1993) is a Danish footballer who plays as a centre-back for Hungarian club Fehérvár FC.
+Kasper Larsen (born 25 January 1993) is a Danish retired footballer who plays as a centre-back.

 Career

 Club

-In the 2011–2012 season, Larsen started first-team training in Odense Boldklub.
+In the 2011–2012 season, Larsen started first-team training in Odense BK.
 He was integrated in the squad spring 2012 and gained 8 Superliga performances.

 In February 2015, Larsen moved to Kazakhstan Premier League side FC Astana on a season-long loan.

 In July 2015, Larsen returned to Odense from Astana in July without having played a match for Kazakhstan, and signed for Eredivisie side FC Groningen in August 2015.

 On 4 August 2018, Larsen joined Swedish side IFK Norrköping on a free transfer, after his contract with FC Groningen expired earlier that summer.

 International career

 In 2012, Larsen was a regular in the Denmark u19 team.